3 Things You Should Know Before You Rent a Motorhome

 The best place to practice would be a large open space, like an empty parking lot for instance.
 You’ll have to learn how to use the mirrors, back up properly, turn corners and park.
 You should also take somebody else along with you and practice hand signals in case you have to back up in tight spaces.

 Know Exactly What Type of Camping You Intend to Do

 The type of camping you’re going to do will affect which type of vehicle you should be looking for.
 Were you thinking of roughing it out in the outback?
-Then you may need a travel trailer or pop tent.
+Then you may need a travel trailer, pop tent, or gazebo (understand more here).
 Were you thinking of staying on a campsite or going glamping?
 Then an Airstream or a Big Class A might be a better idea.
 Most rental companies will have multiple types of vehicles, it’s up to you to know in advance which ones will fit your needs the best.